Emm Gryner: Bowie Band

-Also in 1999, Gryner was asked to join David Bowie's band as a backup singer and keyboard player.
+In 1999, Gryner was asked to join David Bowie's band as a backup singer and keyboard player.
 The gig saw Gryner performing with Bowie at Glastonbury Festival, on Later with Jools Holland, Saturday Night Live, and other venues around America and Europe.
 She appears on the live albums Glastonbury 2000 and Bowie at the Beeb, as well as Toy.

 Solo career

 After Universal Music took over Mercury Records, Gryner returned to her Dead Daisy Records label, releasing several albums, including Girl Versions and Asianblue, which were both nominated for Pop Album of the Year at the Juno Awards.

 Gryner released Songs of Love and Death, an album of cover versions of Irish songs, in 2005.
 The album attracted the attention of Irish media, and Gryner appeared on programs like The Late Late Show during her subsequent tour of Ireland.

 Between 2006 and 2020, Gryner released 11 albums, four EPs, and a "best of" compilation with two unreleased tracks.
-The Summer of High Hopes, produced by Nathan Larson, was released in Canada and later in Ireland on the heels of a performance at Oxegen Festival; The Irish Times' Siobhàn Long said it was "the distilled voice of an original".
+The Summer of High Hopes, produced by Nathan Larson, was released in Canada and later in Ireland on the heels of a performance at Oxegen Festival; The Irish Times Siobhàn Long said it was "the distilled voice of an original".
 In the November 2006 issue of Q, U2 frontman Bono recognized the track "Almighty Love" as one of six songs that he wished he had written from the last twenty years of music.

-Her 2014 album Torrential was called "superb pop" by The Irish Times' Tony Clayton-Lea.
+Her 2014 album Torrential was called "superb pop" by The Irish Times Tony Clayton-Lea.

 During the COVID-19 pandemic, Gryner released the singles "Stronger Someone", in support of Bluewater Health Foundation, and "All Love All The Time" with Rob Wells, as well as the album Just For You, a collection of jazz standards.